-It is extremely well-known in the coarse and carp fishing world that fishing the method feeder with micro pellets can be one of the most productive methods throughout the year.
+It is incredibly well-known in the coarse and carp fishing world that fishing the method feeder with micro pellets can be one of the most productive methods throughout the year.

-By mastering the method feeder you can near guarantee catches on every session, but one factor you’re going to need to perfect is the mixing of micro pellets to mould around your method feeder.
+By mastering the method feeder, you can near guarantee catches on every session, but one factor you’re going to need to perfect is mixing micro pellets to mould around your method feeder.

-If you pellets are too soft and mushy they will stick to the feeder and not break up for the carp to feed on and if they are too dry they can break away during the cast or as the feeder sinks to the bottom.
+If your pellets are too soft and mushy, they will stick to the feeder and not break up for the carp to feed on, and if they are too dry, they can break away during the cast or as the feeder sinks to the bottom.

 Is the process hard?
 Not at all!

 But you will need to learn the steps to make the perfect pellets every time.